 the need for common enabling mechanisms in protocols and services in support of highly disbursed management systems and services, such as those enabled by EAS;

-that the requirements for EAS and similar applications should be standardized on a global basis;
+that the requirements for EAS and similar applications should be standardized with regard to radio frequency on a global basis;

-that international standards and harmonized frequency and output levels are necessary for effective global solution deployments;
+that international standards and harmonized radio frequency and output levels are necessary for effective global solution deployments;

-that regional and national, standards defining EAS schemes already exist and that any effective global solution should consider these existing EAS schemes;
+that regional and national, radio frequency standards defining EAS schemes already exist and that any effective global solution should consider these existing EAS schemes;

-that different standards organizations are best positioned to produce the different types of standards necessary;
+that different radio telecom standards organizations are best positioned to produce the different types of radio frequency standards necessary;

-that the ITU has initiated development of Recommendations related to SRDs including EAS;
+that the ITU-R has initiated development of Recommendations related to SRDs including EAS;

-the importance of the coordination in the development of global standards due to the complexity of the subject in terms of technical, regulatory (e.g., radio communication and spectrum issues) and legal aspects
+the importance of the coordination in the development of global radio standards due to the complexity of the subject

 Resolves:

-to facilitate a strong and effective standards collaboration on EAS in terms of regulatory and legal aspects;
+to facilitate a strong and effective standards collaboration on EAS in terms of radio regulatory aspects;

 to work together through a GSC Task Force especially on a measurement campaign of the level of interference between EAS and safety and distress receiving stations and to report the results to GSC-16;

-to encourage Participating Standards Organizations (PSOs) and other standards bodies to develop globally compatible EAS standards, including radio requirements, networking/connectivity capabilities;

-to promote the development of Recommendations or Reports for globally compatible standards related to EAS applications;
+to promote the development of Recommendations or Reports for globally compatible radio standards related to EAS applications;

-to consider both radio issues and telecommunications issues for EAS standardization;

 to encourage the ITU-R, PSOs, other standards bodies to cooperate in order to develop harmonized, globally-compatible, EAS-related standards and for PSOs, other standards bodies, to designate representatives to ITU-R’s WP1B.

 NOTE: That Jacques Hulshof (jacques.hulshof@nedap.com) will be the convenor of these activities.